Security Data Works

 Policy without pipes doesn't ship.

-The DSPM (Data Security Posture Management), DLP (Data Loss Prevention), and AI Security categories converged hard in 2024–2025.
-Netskope IPO'd at $7.3B.
-Cyera reached unicorn status.
-Cyera, Securiti, Palo Alto, and a dozen others promise sub-100ms policy enforcement and AI-driven classification.
-The promises assume a data platform most organizations don't have.
-The data platform has to come first.
+The DSPM (Data Security Posture Management), DLP (Data Loss Prevention), and AI Security categories converged hard in 2024–2025, with Netskope IPO'ing at $7.3B and Cyera reaching unicorn status, and Cyera, Securiti, Palo Alto, and a dozen others now promise sub-100ms policy enforcement and AI-driven classification.
+Those promises assume a data platform that many organizations don't have, which is why the data platform has to come first.

 The observation